Hello! In this video tutorial, we will learn how to cite books and eBooks using the Chicago Notes & Bibliography style, 18th edition.

 Mayo Clinic.
 "Stem Cells: What They Are and What They Do."
 Mayo Clinic.

-In this case, the title of the website is identical to the author, so this will be omitted.
+In this example, the title of the website is identical to the author, so the second instance can be deleted.

 Bibliography Example:

-Look for a date at the top or bottom of the webpage.
-If you are unable to locate any date, omit this component.
+Look for a date, usually located at the top or bottom of the webpage.
+The next example will explain what to do if you are unable to locate a date, which is common in webpages.

 List the date in Month Day, Year format, followed by a period.
 List as much of the date as you have.
 Do not abbreviate months.